Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

 fallback: "1970-01-01T00:00:00Z"

-Note that source_path is relative to the properties object — do not include properties. as a prefix.
-Pipeline initialization must validate the manifest against a central JSON Schema before execution.
+Pipeline initialization must validate the manifest against a central JSON Schema before any feature is processed.
 Invalid path definitions, circular references, or conflicting target names trigger immediate pipeline halts with structured diagnostic output.
-This declarative architecture aligns directly with established Field Renaming & Type Coercion Rules, ensuring that attribute transformations remain auditable, reproducible, and environment-agnostic.
+This declarative architecture aligns directly with the rule library defined in Field Renaming & Type Coercion Rules, ensuring attribute transformations remain auditable, reproducible, and environment-agnostic.

 python